alvinr/data-modeling/redis/compact_structures/README.md

 There is nothing specifically Redis here, but inside ```get_availbale``` we use a bit mask of the requested seats to compare the bit field of availability.
 If we don't find a match, we shift the bits by one and continue to check.
 This implementation is pretty dumb and could be optimized a number of ways, but you will see the basic idea.
 We build a data structure for the resulting matches that we can use elsewhere in the code - rather than constantly manipulating bit fields!

+In ```find_seat_selection``` there is a minor optimization, using the Redis operator [```bitcount```](https://redis.io/commands/bitcount) operator, which returns the number of bits set.
+This allows a simple check to be made if the row contains enough seats to satisfy the request, before we check if there are enough continuous seats in the row.

 ## Seat Reservation
 So once we have found the blocks of seats that meet the customers requests, we can assume that the customer then selects which they want.
 For that selection we now need to reserve the seats to make the booking.
 In a similar way to [inventory control](../inventory/README.md) we need to ensure that we reserve all the seats before we complete the booking.
 Here's the code.